rssys/pronghorn-artifact/README.md

 ### Build

-⏰ Estimated time: X machine minutes + 0 human minutes.
+⏰ Estimated time: 15 machine minutes + 0 human minutes.

 The repository includes a `benchmarks/build.sh` script, which automates the process of building the images for all the benchmarks and pushes it to the remote image registry.